 How a meeting works

-When you meet with an Ombudsman your entire conversation is confidential.
-The only exceptions to this are when there is eminent risk of serious harm or cases of severe research misconduct.
-You can think of an Ombudsman as a "Thinking Partner" - someone who will help you come up with options for the issue(s) you are having.
+When you meet with an ombuds, your entire conversation is confidential.
+(Sometimes, graduates students do give permission to share concerns or to ask questions about them.)
+The only exceptions are when there is eminent risk of danger or in cases of research misconduct.
+In addition, Dr. Atkinson and Dr. Gabauer are mandatory reporters of sexual harassment and sexual violence allegations.
+You can think of an ombuds as a "Thinking Partner" - someone who will help you come up with options for the concern you are having.

-- What concerns can I share with an Ombudsman?
+- What concerns can I share with an ombuds?

 Examples of concerns that have been brought by students include relationships with major professors, conditions associated with graduate staff appointments, and academic difficulties.
-However, the ombudsmen can assist with any issue related to your graduate education.
+However, an ombuds may assist with any issue related to your graduate education.

-- What is a meeting with an Ombudsman like?
+- What is a meeting with an ombuds like?

 Most meetings are usually 30 to 60 minutes.
-The setting is confidential to the degree allowed by law, neutral, and informal.
-Occasionally, an ombudsman will invite a second listener with expertise in a particular area, like employment policies, to a follow-up meeting.
+The setting is confidential to the degree allowed by law and University policy.
+Occasionally, an ombuds will invite a second listener with expertise in a particular area, like employment policies, to a follow-up meeting.